Why are livestock farmers and butchers at risk?

 • Write a letter to your local MP and let them know you’re deeply concerned about the future of local food production.
 We’ve put together a template which can be addressed to your local member, to let them know that we need urgent reforms to enable producers to build their own micro-abattoirs on farms.

 • Speak out on social media!
-Let governments know what we stand to lose if abattoirs continue to close their doors to smallholders, and we have no protections in place to build micro and mobile abattoirs.
-Here’s an example of what you can do to paint a picture of what will be lost in your local community.
-Don’t forget to tag us (@ausfoodsov) so we can share your message loud and clear across our platforms.
+Let governments know what we stand to lose if abattoirs continue to close their doors to smallholders, and we have no support in place to build micro abattoirs.
+Here’s an example of what you can do to show what will be lost in your local community.
+Don’t forget to tag us (@ausfoodsov) so we can share your message across our platforms.
 If you’re having trouble clicking through to the link, we’ve pasted this example below:

 • Become an AFSA member.
 We are a farmer and First Peoples-led, volunteer-run organisation, and we rely solely on membership to keep our work to transform the food system going.